dataiads/nuxt-module/README.md

 ```

 ## Available composables
-* `useLPOConfig` in production: loads the config provided by the backend.
+* `useLpoConfig` in production: loads the config provided by the backend.
 In dev: loads the config found in `runtimeConfig.public.devLpoConfig`.
 * `useProduct` a shortcut to access the main product data stored inside a global state. data is automatically fetched on application startup.
 * `useCollectorData` a shortcut to access the global collector data stored inside a global state. data is automatically fetched on application startup.
 * `getCustomAttr`, `getCustomAttrInt`, `getCustomAttrFloat`, `getCustomAttrJSON` to access product custom attributes